Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 # Testing and extending our application

 Now that we have established a good foundation for our project, it is time to start expanding it.
 In this section you can put to use all the React Native knowledge you have gained so far.
-Along with expanding our application we will cover some new areas, such as testing and additional resources.
+Along with expanding our application we will cover some new areas, such as testing, and additional resources.

 ## Testing React Native applications